wl-acsl/wl-acsl.github.io/_posts/2016-10-03-cool-stuff.markdown

 2. `cortex` into the hostname, then your __school username__ for the username
 3. Once you're in with your __school password__, type in the command above in the _macOS / Linux_ section, and you're in!

 For editing text files, I'd recommend `nano` as a nice beginner editor.
-Then upgrade to `vim`.
-(Don't listen to Sam telling you to use `emacs`.
-Emacs is for bad people who have no respect for the right way to use UNIX.)
+Then upgrade to `vim` or `emacs`.
+Both are nice options, and between the exec board members we use all three.
+Both Vim and Emacs can be crazy powerful, and they're simple enough to start out with.

 ### Final Tip
 If you have any command that you don't recall exactly how to use, do `man command-name` and it'll tell you exactly how to use that command in a nice little thingy.`